joshnuss/wasm-ui-component-experiment/README.md

 - I hand-coded an assembly in Wasm Text Format (wat).
 See `example.wat`.
 - It has functions for `create`, `mount`, `update`, and `detach`.
 Similar to a Svelte or React component.
-- It expects an imported library for accessing the DOM. ie `createElement`, `appendChild`, etc..
+- It importanfunctions for accessing the DOM. ie `createElement`, `appendChild`, etc..
 - It renders server-side using `jsdom`, see `exec.js`
 - It renders in the browser, using the HTML provided in `server.js`